Skip to main content

 Watch the latest video from SNHU GEM to learn more about SNHU GEM’s work offering pathways to higher education and employment for refugee learners.

-Siobhan Lopez is a former journalist, who is now the assistant director of media relations at Southern New Hampshire University.
+Siobhan Lopez is a former journalist, who is now the director of media relations at Southern New Hampshire University.

 Explore more content like this article